 JR is a High Court process used when there is no right of appeal or AR.
 It challenges the lawfulness of a Home Office decision—not the outcome itself.
 If the court finds the decision unlawful, it’s quashed and reconsidered by UKVI.
 Legal representation is essential.

-6. What are the key deadlines in 2025?
+6. What are the key deadlines?

 Administrative Review – 14 days (in UK) / 28 days (overseas).
 Appeal – 14 days (in UK) / 28 days (overseas).
 Judicial Review – 3 months from decision.
 Missing these limits usually ends your right to challenge unless there are exceptional reasons.